 - You must have owned the business for at least the three years before your death

 - You must leave the business to a family member

 - The relative who inherits the business must participate significantly in its management for three years after your death

 Many of the requirements are the same for a farm, but there are some additional hurdles to clear.
 The farm must also be your "agricultural homestead," and it will be classified as a family farm only if you meet detailed rules about ownership.
-Talk to an experienced estate planning lawyer if you think your farm or business could qualify for the special $5 million estate tax exemption; this is complicated stuff.
+Talk to an experienced estate planning lawyer if you think your farm or business could qualify for this special estate tax exemption; this is complicated stuff.

 The Minnesota Estate Tax Return

 If a Minnesota return is necessary, the executor must file it 15 months after the date of death (nine months after the death plus an automatic six-month extension).
 A federal estate tax return must be prepared and attached, even if it doesn’t have to be filed with the IRS.
 Professional help (someone experienced with estate tax, not just regular income tax) will be necessary to prepare these extremely complicated tax returns.

 The estimated tax must be paid nine months after the death.
 Penalties and interest accrue on the unpaid amount.
 The state may accept installment payments if the estate is also paying federal estate tax in installments.
 If the IRS grants the estate an extension to pay federal tax, the estate won’t have to pay a late payment penalty on any tax due Minnesota that’s not paid by the regular due date.

 The Minnesota Revenue Department provides information and downloadable forms and instructions.